Highway 8 Improvements Project

 Public Information Centre

-Here is a summary of some commonly asked questions and community questions from the City’s Virtual Public Information Centre.
+Summary of commonly asked questions from the Public Information Centre:

 What guarantee is in place to ensure the construction costs will not increase?